ZhiXuan1234/TSW6223_Project-Solution-2/README.md

 The project includes three versions of the Skill Gap Analyzer interface.
 These versions use the same main semantic analysis concept, but they present the output in different ways.

-1. **Modern Web Dashboard** (`py web_app.py`)
+1. **Modern Web Dashboard** (`py web_app.py`) — **Default Interface**
-   A responsive Flask-based web interface with interactive skill tags, animated readiness scores, priority-grouped missing skills, recommended learning paths, and alternative career cards.
+   The primary Flask-based web interface with interactive skill tags, animated readiness scores, priority-grouped missing skills, recommended learning paths, and alternative career cards.
 It is accessed through a browser at `http://localhost:5000`.

-2. **Legacy GUI Application** (`py main.py`)
+2. **Legacy GUI Application** (`py main.py`) — Optional Alternative
-   The original Tkinter popup window version.
+   A Tkinter popup window version kept as a standalone option.
 When `py main.py` is executed, the system validates the XML file, regenerates the RDF/RDFS Turtle file, runs SPARQL test queries, and then launches `gui_app.py`.
+This is available as an alternative for users who prefer not to open a browser.

 3. **Terminal-Based Analyzer** (`py skill_gap_analysis.py`)
    A command-line version of the same SPARQL-powered skill gap analyzer.
 This version is kept as a backup and testing-friendly interface.